yorkbill/get-support/opencase.md

 ## Creating support cases
 {: #opentechcase}

-All users can open a support case, but Lite accounts can't open technical support cases.
-Technical support for Lite accounts is provided by the IBM Cloud docs, the [{{site.data.keyword.Bluemix}} community](https://developer.ibm.com/answers/topics/ibm-cloud/){: external} and [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud?tab=Newest){: external}.
+All users can open a support case, but Lite accounts are unable to open technical support cases.
+Technical support for Lite accounts with FREE support is provided by the {{site.data.keyword.Bluemix_notm}} docs and [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud?tab=Newest){: external}.

 Complete the following steps to create a support case from the Support Center: